Pediatric electroencephalogram (EEG)

 An EEG usually takes 60 to 90 minutes.
 You will be allowed to stay in the room with your child.
 Your child can bring a pillow, stuffed animal or other favorite object they find comforting.

-What to expect after an Electroencephalogram (EEG)?
+What to expect after a pediatric electroencephalogram (EEG)

 After the EEG, the technician will remove the electrodes and wash away the glue.
 If some glue remains, you may need to wash your child’s hair after you get home.
 They can return to their usual activities.

-How do I prepare my child for a Pediatric Electroencephalogram (EEG)?
+How do I prepare my child for a pediatric electroencephalogram (EEG)?

 The care team will give you detailed instructions about how to prepare your child.
 This will include what your child can eat, what medications they can take and in what other ways you should prepare before the EEG.